"Everything is One"

 I’d even go further to say that Nature United’s act of acknowledging and valuing Indigenous peoples’ connection to land is an act of reconciliation.
 In Canada right now, the most common understanding of reconciliation is around residential schools, but during that era, the Canadian government also took away Indigenous peoples’ right to steward their territories.
 Nature United is working with their Indigenous partners to return that capacity and responsibility to whom it originally belonged.

-In this role, I work across the Emerald Edge, which spans 100 million acres.
 Our strategy revolves around strengthening local leadership, advancing sustainable, local livelihoods, and providing the resources and tools for local decision-making.
 Our work in the Great Bear Rainforest, Clayoquot Sound and beyond demonstrates what I’ve seen my whole life: No matter where they live, Indigenous and local communities share a strong connection to their traditional landscapes and an ancestral duty to steward the fish they eat, the animals they hunt for food and clothing, the natural life that sustains them.
-What I’m most excited about is the potential to be innovative and tap into regional and global thinking to inform our strategies.
-Ultimately I want to be testing new models of community development in the Emerald Edge that can be scaled and replicated in other geographies around the world.

 In your view, how does economic development fit with conservation?